Statue

 A statue is a free-standing sculpture in which the realistic, full-length figures of persons or animals are carved or cast in a durable material such as wood, metal or stone.
-Typical statues are life-sized or close to life-size; a sculpture that represents persons or animals in full figure but that is small enough to lift and carry is a statuette or figurine, whilst one more than twice life-size is a colossal statue.
+Typical statues are life-sized or close to life-size.
+A sculpture that represents persons or animals in full figure, but that is small enough to lift and carry is a statuette or figurine, whilst those that are more than twice life-size are regarded as colossal statues.

 Statues have been produced in many cultures from prehistory to the present; the oldest-known statue dating to about 30,000 years ago.
 Statues represent many different people and animals, real and mythical.
 Many statues are placed in public places as public art.
 The world's tallest statue, Statue of Unity, is 182 m tall and is located near the Narmada dam in Gujarat, India.

-Color
+Colors

 Ancient statues often show the bare surface of the material of which they are made.
 For example, many people associate Greek classical art with white marble sculpture, but there is evidence that many statues were painted in bright colors.
 Most of the color has weathered off over time; small remnants were removed during cleaning; in some cases small traces remained that could be identified.
 A travelling exhibition of 20 coloured replicas of Greek and Roman works, alongside 35 original statues and reliefs, was held in Europe and the United States in 2008: Gods in Color: Painted Sculpture of Classical Antiquity.

 Details such as whether the paint was applied in one or two coats, how finely the pigments were ground or exactly which binding medium would have been used in each case—all elements that would affect the appearance of a finished piece—are not known.
-Richter goes so far as to say of classical Greek sculpture, "All stone sculpture, whether limestone or marble, was painted, either wholly or in part."
+Gisela Richter goes so far as to say of classical Greek sculpture, "All stone sculpture, whether limestone or marble, was painted, either wholly or in part."

 Medieval statues were also usually painted, with some still retaining their original pigments.
 The coloring of statues ceased during the Renaissance, since excavated classical sculptures, which had lost their coloring, became regarded as the best models.

 Historical periods

 Prehistoric

-The Venus of Berekhat Ram, an anthropomorphic pebble found in northern Israel and dated to at least 230,000 years before present, is claimed to be the oldest known statuette.
+The Venus of Berekhat Ram, an anthropomorphic pebble found on the Golan Heights and dated to at least 230,000 years before present, is claimed to be the oldest known statuette.
 However, researchers are divided as to whether its shape is derived from natural erosion or was carved by an early human.
 The Venus of Tan-Tan, a similar object of similar age found in Morocco, has also been claimed to be a statuette.

 The Löwenmensch figurine and the Venus of Hohle Fels, both from Germany, are the oldest confirmed statuettes in the world, dating to 35,000-40,000 years ago.

 The oldest known life-sized statue is Urfa Man found in Turkey which is dated to around 9,000 BC.